navcoin/NavHub/content/projects/nav-pi-kowhai/index.md

 {{< project_header
     title="NavPi Kowhai"
     subhead="Re-Engineered from the ground up in Go" text="Version 2.0 of the low-energy NavCoin staking solution that runs on the Raspberry-Pi platform.
-The next-generation StakeBox with come pre-installed with Kowhai and will automatically run a setup wizard.
+The next-generation StakeBox will ship with the Kowhai release and automatically runs a setup wizard.
 All you need to do is plug it in and send it NAV to start earning Nav Coin Stake Rewards." captionPadding="50px"
     imgSrc="stakebox.jpg"
     imgHeight="300px"